LMA Competitive Intelligence Certificate

 Get the Intelligence that Sets Your Firm Apart

-The 2018 CIC program will be held November 7-8, 2018, in New York City.
-Now in its fourth year, this two-day program will deliver:
+The 2018 CIC program was held November 7-8, 2018, in New York City.
+Thank you to everyone who attended this amazing event!

 Better than Ever